aldotele/aldotele/README.md

 </div>

-## My current projects:
+## Current projects:
 As a member of @TomorrowDevs, I am currently working on the following team project:
 >> **building an Image Recognition Webapp**\
 My work is related to the back-end side and requires me to use the framework Django with RESTful APIs in order to interact with the front-end.

 <div align='center'>
-Here is what we have got so far: https://gracious-mcclintock-220460.netlify.app/index.html
+Here is what we have got so far:\
+https://gracious-mcclintock-220460.netlify.app/index.html
 </div>
 -------------